A paradox of the Navier-Stokes turbulence: Discussion and conclusions

-Note that the turbulent Rayleigh-B\'{e}nard convection considered in this letter is a kind of NS turbulence governed by the {\em deterministic} equations (\ref{RB_psi})-(\ref{periodic}), which neglect all small physical stochastic disturbances for $t>0$.
-It is a pity that such kind of nonlinear partial differential equations have no analytic solution so that one had to use numerical methods.
-But all numerical methods contain numerical noises caused by truncation error and round-off error.
-In other words, numerical noise is unavoidable for numerical methods.
-For a non-chaotic system, numerical noises do not enlarge and thus are indeed negligible.
-However, for a chaotic system, numerical noises might have huge influence even in statistics, as reported by Lorenz~\cite{Lorenz2006Tellus} .
-Unfortunately, the NS turbulence is chaotic, as pointed out by many researchers~\cite{Deissler1986PoF, boffetta2017chaos, berera2018chaotic, Vassilicos2023JFM}.
-Thus, due to the famous butterfly-effect of chaos, the unavoidable numerical noises of DNS exponentially increase to a macro-level, which can change the type of the final flow (and the corresponding statistics).
-This indicates that the numerical noise as a small stochastic disturbance has huge influences on the NS turbulence.
-However, the NS turbulence as a {\em deterministic} model neglect {\em all} stochastic disturbances.
-This leads to a paradox in logic for the NS turbulence as a mathematical model.
+The cases of turbulent Rayleigh-B\'{e}nard convection considered in this paper produce a kind of NS turbulence that is governed by the {\em deterministic} governing equations (\ref{RB_psi})-(\ref{periodic}), which neglect all small stochastic disturbances for $t>0$, no matter whether they are physical or artificial.
+It is a pity that the nonlinear partial differential equations which comprise the NS equations have no analytical solution but instead necessitate numerical treatment.
+In practice, all numerical methods are unavoidably contaminated by numerical noise from truncation and round-off errors.
+For a non-chaotic system, numerical {noise does not amplify as the computation progresses and thus numerical simulation remains negligible.
+However, for a chaotic system, numerical noise can have a huge influence on the results even regarding their statistics, as reported by Lorenz~\cite{Lorenz2006Tellus}.
+It is well established that NS turbulence is inherently chaotic ~\cite{Deissler1986PoF, boffetta2017chaos, berera2018chaotic, Vassilicos2023JFM, Ge2025JFM, Ge2025PRF, Okamoto2025PRF}.
+Thus, due to the famous butterfly-effect of chaos, the unavoidable numerical noise in DNS exponentially increases to a macro-level, which can then alter the type of the final flow (and its statistics).

+To clearly reveal it, Liao \cite{liao2026arXivKolmogorovProof} currently proved such a mathematical theorem about the spatial symmetry invariance of incompressible Navier-Stokes equations under periodic boundary condition that, if the initial condition of NS equations has a kind of spatial symmetry, its solution should remain the {\em same} spatial symmetry {\em forever}, i.e. for all $t\geq 0$.
+However, as illustrated by Qin {\em et al.} \cite{Qin2024JOES, Qin2026EJMB, Qin2025PoF}, the DNS results of turbulent Kolmogorov flow under an initial condition with spatial symmetry quickly lose the spatial symmetry and thus violate the above-mentioned mathematical theorem: this clearly indicates that the DNS results are indeed quickly polluted by numerical noises badly.
+They are very good examples~\cite{Qin2024JOES, Qin2026EJMB, Qin2025PoF, Liao-2025-JFM-NEC, Qin2022JFM} to illustrate that numerical noise of DNS results indeed might have significant influences on macro-scale property of turbulence such as spatial symmetry, statistics and so on.